Pekoooo/LlamaEmbed/README.md

 - **View**: Tap memo to see semantically searched similar memos
 - **Delete**: Delete button on the memo
 - **Refresh**: Refresh button on the top right corner of the screen
+- **Generate Memos**: Tap the "+" button on the top right corner to generate 20 memos
 ## Flow-Based Architecture

 ### StateFlow in ViewModel